trustbit/exercises/transport-tycoon_22.md

 Remember, that *the map is not the terrain*.
 The shortest path isn't always the fastest.

+## Implementation Notes

+One wau to implement the solution is to take the shortest-path algorithm and use the route to compute the milestones.
+This will lead to the suboptimal route.

+Another way is to use the shortest-path algorithm, but instead of the road distance use road travel time.
+We can compute it by `road.km/road.speed`.

 ## Next

 - We maintain [a list of all solutions](transport-tycoon/README.md).
 Please feel free to submit a pull request adding your solution as well!